OliverGilan/olivergilan.github.io/content/_index.md

 <br>

 This blog is a space for me to organize my thoughts, share my ideas & observations about different topics, and talk about my latest projects or things that excite me.
 Just as my knowledge and wisdom is not final there's a good chance that any opinion on this blog represents my understanding of the topic at the time of writing which may be different by the time you read it.
-If I write something you disagree with feel free to write a post of your own and send it to me or better yet, just flame me on [Twitter](https://twitter.com/olvrgln)!
+If I write something you disagree with feel free to write a post of your own and send it to me or just flame me on [Twitter](https://twitter.com/olvrgln)!

 <br>